swingerman/swingerman/readme.md

 </p>

-Full-stack web developer focusing on performance and optimization with 8 years of experience building web sites SPA's CMS from zero to production including DevOps, back end, and front end architecture.
-I love working with PHP, GO, Angular or React with a high focus on user reactive UI, microservices orchestrated by Kubernetes.
-Enjoying working on solutions that bring great value to people and are built on the latest technologies.
-Worked on mission-critical services that are used by millions of people.
-Communication and collaboration are key for my productivity and believe are important to progression, growth, and delivering valuable software.
-Optimization is my passion
+I am a full-stack web developer specialising in performance and optimisation.
+I have extensive experience building websites, single-page applications (SPAs), and content management systems (CMS) from the ground up to production, encompassing both DevOps and architecture for both backend and frontend.
+I enjoy working with PHP, Go, Angular, and React, and I place a strong emphasis on creating user-friendly interfaces and developing microservices orchestrated by Kubernetes.
+I am passionate about creating solutions that provide significant value to users and leverage the latest technologies.

+I have also worked on mission-critical services used by millions of people.
+Communication and collaboration are essential to productivity, growth, and delivering valuable software.
+Overall, optimisation is my passion.
+For my productivity, they are crucial to progress, development, and delivering valuable software.
+Optimisation is my passion.

 ---

-### Talking aobut personal stuff:
+### Talking about personal stuff:

-- :sunglasses: &nbsp;Working on the next big thing!
+- :sunglasses: &nbsp; Working on the next big thing!
 - :heart: &nbsp;love optimizing stuff
 - :robot: &nbsp;love to automate stuff
 - :speech_balloon: &nbsp;Let's talk about business